After School Satan: Legal issues

 In February 2023, TST and the Virginia ACLU reached an agreement with Chesapeake Public Schools that required the district to permit an After School Satan Club to meet at B.M.
 Williams Primary School.
 The agreement forbade the school district from charging the club security fees not charged to other organizations, mandated the refund of illegally imposed charges, and required board policy be revised to ensure that all requesting organizations were treated equally.

+Students with the Hellion Academy of Independent Learning in Bristol, Tennessee, make friendship bracelets and read about bearded dragons during a club meeting.

 In November 2023, The Satanic Temple reached a settlement with the Saucon Valley School District in Hellertown, Pennsylvania, after district officials forbade the ASSC from meeting on school grounds.
 The settlement came half a year after a federal court ordered the school district to allow the ASSC to hold meetings at the Saucon Valley Middle School and required the district to pay $200,000 in attorney's fees.

 In July 2024, The Satanic Temple and the Freedom From Religion Foundation reached a settlement with Memphis-Shelby County Schools to recoup more than $15,000 in fees that had been charged to ASSC and to no other club.
 The agreement also required the district to provide ASSC with equal access and treatment, and to hold no further press conferences about the club.

 Supreme Court ruling

 The 2001 Supreme Court decision Good News Club v.
 Milford Central School held that when a government operates a limited public forum it may not discriminate against speech that takes place in that forum.
 The limited public forum in this case referred to after school programs that take place on school grounds but are not run by the school district.

 Students with the Hellion Academy of Independent Learning in Dillsburg, Pennsylvania, assemble miniature electronics and make bookmarks during a group meeting.

 After School Satan was created by The Satanic Temple in July 2016 to ensure that equal representation for all religions is upheld in public schools and that religious freedom and plurality is respected.
-Since the 2001 ruling, the Good News Club has established thousands of such clubs.
+Since the 2001 ruling, the CEF has established thousands of Good News Clubs.
 In response, The Satanic Temple began a campaign to establish its own clubs across the United States.
 According to one organizer, "Whenever religion enters the public sphere, like the Good News Club at public schools, we take action to ensure that more than one religious voice is represented, and that is our intent with the After School Satan Club."